 In more detail we will study Abelian Wilson lines with endpoint of the following form: \be W(C;x) = \exp\le(i\int_{x} A\ri) \phi_{\al}(x) \ee where the curve $C$ ends at the point where the scalar field $\phi$ is inserted at $x$.
 One of our main results will be to compute the conformal dimension of the endpoint of the line explicitly to first order in the large $N$ expansion to be $\Delta_{\phi} = \ha - \frac{18}{N \pi^2}$.

 We will take a leisurely route to get there; along the way we in Section \ref{sec:stateop} we review a state-operator correspondence for line-defect CFTs, where states on a punctured sphere are mapped to defect-localized operators, as previously described in \cite{Zhou:2023fqu} where it was used to study line defects in the 3d Ising CFT.
+Similar Wilson lines in Chern-Simons theories were studied in \cite{Gabai:2022mya, Gabai:2022vri}, in which the authors treat the endpoints of such lines as conformal objects and compute conformal dimensions and spectra.
+We pursue the same studies in bosonic $QED_3$ and the $\mathbb{CP}^{N-1}$ model in our work.

 We also explain the existence of an OPE expansion that allows one to sew together two open-ended Wilson line into a single closed Wilson line.
 The existence of similar relations was first discussed in the context of (bulk) applications to quantum gravity in \cite{Harlow:2015lma}.
 In Section \ref{sec:wilsonnoend} we discuss the stability of the infinite Wilson line, and in Section \ref{sec:wilsonend} we discuss various properties of the endpoint, including the profile of the field strength tensor near the endpoint of the line.
 In Section \ref{sec:confdim} we compute the Feynman diagrams contributing to the conformal dimension of the endpoint of the line.
 Most calculational details are relegated to the Appendices.